AnonymousSubmission2025/LLM_Judge/Results_with_DeepSeek_Chat.md

   <img src="cost_of_poluar_LLMs.PNG" alt="Cost of Popular LLMs" width="70%" />
 </div>

-We can see that GPT-4o-mini is significantly more cost-effective than other latest LLMs, which is the main reason we chose it.
+We can see that GPT-4o-mini is significantly more cost-effective than other latest LLMs provided by OpenAI, which is the main reason we chose it.
 Despite its much lower cost, GPT-4o-mini demonstrates strong coding performance comparable to GPT-4o on HumanEval [1], making it a highly suitable choice.

 In response to the request, we conducted additional experiments using DeepSeek-chat, a popular and state-of-the-art LLM that is also highly cost-effective (as shown in the table above).